Demographics of Japan: Foreign residents

-In December 2024, there were 3,768,977 foreign residents in Japan, representing 3.04% of the Japanese population.
+In December 2025, there were 4,125,395 foreign residents in Japan, representing 3.35% of the Japanese population.
 Foreign Army personnel, of which there were up to 430,000 from the SCAP (post-occupation, United States Forces Japan) and 40,000 BCOF in the immediate post-war years, have not been at any time included in Japanese foreign resident statistics.
-Most foreign residents in Japan come from Brazil or from other Asian countries, particularly from China, Vietnam, South Korea, the Philippines, and Nepal.
+Most foreign residents in Japan come from other Asian countries, particularly from China, Vietnam, South Korea, the Philippines, Nepal, and Indonesia.

 A number of long-term resident Koreans in Japan today retain familial links with the descendants of Koreans, that either immigrated voluntarily or were forcibly relocated during the Japanese occupation of Korea.
-Within this group, a number hold Special Permanent Resident status, granted under the terms of the Normalisation Treaty (22nd June 1965) between South Korea and Japan.
+Within this group, a number hold Special Permanent Resident status, granted under the terms of the June 1965 Normalisation Treaty between South Korea and Japan.
 In many cases special residents, despite being born in Japan and speaking Japanese, have chosen not to take advantage of the mostly automatic granting of citizenship to special resident applicants.

-Beginning in 1947 the Japanese government started to repatriate Korean nationals, who had nominally been granted Japanese citizenship during the years of military occupation.
-When the Treaty of San Francisco came into force many ethnic Koreans lost their Japanese citizenship from April 28, 1952, and with it the right to welfare grants, to hold a government job of any kind or to attend Japanese schools.
-In the following year the government contrived, with the help of the Red Cross, a scheme to "repatriate" Korean residents, who mainly were from the Southern Provinces, to their "home" of North Korea.
-Between 1959 and 1984 93,430 people used this route, of whom 6,737 were Japanese or Chinese dependents.
+In 1947, the Japanese government started to repatriate Korean nationals, who had nominally been granted Japanese citizenship during the years of military occupation.
+When the Treaty of San Francisco came into force many ethnic Koreans lost their Japanese citizenship from April 1952, and with it the right to welfare grants, to hold a government job of any kind or to attend Japanese schools.
+In 1953, the government contrived, with the help of the Red Cross, a scheme to "repatriate" Korean residents, who mainly were from the Southern Provinces, to their "home" of North Korea.
+Between 1959 and 1984, 93,430 people used this route, of whom 6,737 were Japanese or Chinese dependents.
 Most of these departures – 78,276 – occurred before 1962.